slowernews/wisdom-tldr/README.md

 rejuvenation and human conception will derail to your habits.

 Only Is Better Than Best

+---

+“What’s your best out-the-door price?”
+“Can you do X% below that?“
+“If you can reach my price, I’ll buy today.”

+Alex says you can even create a worksheet for yourself by asking clear and direct questions like:

+What am I negotiating?
+What is my timeline?
+(This will affect your urgency.)
+Who are the parties involved?
+(Asking questions will ensure you are dealing with the decision-maker.)
+What are my interests in this particular case?

+when asked for a number:
+“I’m looking at a few different offers and opportunities — what were you thinking?”

+When you do get an offer, Alex recommends not counteroffering immediately.
+“Say thank you for the offer and that you are grateful for the opportunity, and then ask if there is any flexibility on the base.

+A great closing line: “Based on other opportunities, if you can match this (salary) I can give notice tomorrow.”

+Alex points out that he wouldn’t hire someone who would simply accept the first offer he gives.
 -->

 > *'On negotiation you don't need to match the other person mood, you should be playful and smart, taking the other to mirror your good mood also.'*